DavisPL-Teaching/119/README.md

 - Use Python and other scripting tools to manage data processing jobs on a single machine, and understand their components, techniques, tools, and performance metrics.

-- Understand how software engineering tools and configuration are integrated into a data project, via tools like Git and the shell and other orchestration.
+- Understand how software engineering tools and configuration are integrated into a data project, via tools like Git and shell-based tools.

 - Understand the concepts of parallelism, types of parallelism, and parallelization mechanisms, via tools like MapReduce, Hadoop and Spark.

+- Understand key programming abstractions behind data processing jobs and how to understand their performance and bottlenecks.

-- Understand the concepts of distributed computing and distributed data processing, including distributed consistency requirements, and how it manifests in real-world applications.
+- Understand the concepts of distributed computing and distributed data processing, including how it manifests in real-world applications.

-- Understand advanced topics including programming over real-time and streaming data sources and using cloud platforms such as AWS, Azure, and Google Cloud.
+- Understand advanced topics including using real-time and streaming data sources.

+- Understand the basics of using cloud platforms such as AWS, Azure, and Google Cloud.

 ## Schedule